 where $Q_{1},\dots,Q_{r} \in \{\for,\ex\}$ are $r$ \emph{alternating quantifiers}, $\x_{1},\dots,\x_{r}$ are $r$ blocks of integer variables, and $\Phi$ is a Boolean combination of linear inequalities in $\x_{1},\dots,\x_{r}$ with coefficients and constant terms in $\Z[\al]$.
 As the number~$r$ of alternating quantifier blocks and the dimensions $n_1,\ldots,n_r$ increase, the truth of $\al$-PA sentences becomes harder to decide.
 In this paper, we study the computational complexity of deciding $\alpha$-PA sentences.

 Sentences of the form ~\eqref{eq:sentence} have nice geometric interpretations in many special cases.
-Assume the formula $\Phi$ is only a conjunction of linear equations and inequalities, then $\Phi$ defines a convex polyhedron~$P$ defined over $\qqq[\al]$.
-For $r=1$ and $Q_1=\exists$, the sentence~of the form ~\eqref{eq:sentence} asks for existence of an integer point in~$P$:
+Assume the formula $\Phi$ is a conjunction of linear equations and inequalities, then $\Phi$ defines a convex polyhedron~$P$ defined over $\qqq[\al]$.
+For $r=1$ and $Q_1=\exists$, a sentence~of the form ~\eqref{eq:sentence} asks for existence of an integer point in~$P$: